Peter Beaumont (figure skater): 2024–25 season

 Bashynska/Beaumont started the season by finishing seventh at the 2024 Lake Placid Ice International.
 Going on to compete on the 2024-25 ISU Challenger Series, the duo finished seventh at the 2024 Trophée Métropole Nice Côte d'Azur.
 Bashynska would later post a video to her YouTube channel following the event, saying that she had sprained her ankle while walking to the rink on the day of the free dance competition.
 At their second Challenger Series assignment, they finished twelfth at the 2024 CS Warsaw Cup in November.

 At the 2025 Canadian Figure Skating Championships, Bashynska/Beaumont came ninth in the rhythm dance after a fall.
 They brought back their Romeo and Juliet free dance from the previous season and finished sixth in the free dance.
 The duo placed in seventh overall.

 On March 12, 2025, Bashynska/Beaumont announced the end of their partnership via Instagram.

+Partnership with Amanda Urban

+2025–26 season: Debut of Urban/Beaumont

+On October 15, 2025, it was announced that Beaumont had teamed up with Amanda Urban and that the duo would be coached by Beaumont's longtime coaching team, Carol Lane and Juris Razgulajevs.

+Urban/Beaumont debuted at the 2025 Skate Canada Challenge, where they finished in seventh place.
+In January, they competed at the 2026 Canadian Championships, finishing in twelfth place.